UnexomWid/playfair/README.md

 ### Military-grade Encryption

+Playfair does not rely on "Security through Obscurity" when it comes to encryption.

 Files are encrypted via AES-256 in CBC mode along with PKCS7.

 For key derivation, Playfair uses Argon2id which is the **de facto** standard for password hashing.
 No compromises here.